 13. Thorsmork, the best small group tour from Reykjavik

 Thorsmork, or the Thor Valley, is a beautiful mountain range in southern Iceland, ideal for enjoying the island’s nature.
-It’s the perfect place for hiking surrounded by incredible landscapes, and the temperature tends to be more pleasant than in the rest of the country.
+Here you can find some of the best Iceland hiking trails.

 If you want to visit this natural paradise and enjoy its landscapes, I recommend this Jeep & Hiking tour.
 After visiting the famous Seljalandsfoss waterfall and the Gígjökull glacier lagoon, you will arrive in Thorsmork, a place so remote that even with a 4×4 car, you can’t visit it on your own.
 Instead, you will need to arrive in a Jeep, prepared to cross huge rivers.